Functional Eigen-Grasping Using Approach Heatmaps: Constructing the Approach Heatmap

 \subsection{Sampling Functional Reachability}

-To establish the grasp affordance regions, the initial step involves identifying which regions on the object are reachable by the palm while adhering to the functional constraint.
-This process is carried out within a simulated environment, where multiple potential approach points are sampled on the object's surface.
-We assess the feasibility of each of these points for palm access while remaining within the confines of the functional constraint.
+To establish the grasp affordance regions, we first identify which object regions the palm can reach while meeting the functional constraint.
+This is done in a simulated environment by sampling multiple potential approach points on the object's surface and assessing their feasibility for palm access within the functional constraint.

-Addressing inverse kinematics (IK) problems for dexterous robotic grippers can be notably complex due to the many joints involved.
-However, when focusing on the reachability of the functional finger to the functional part of the object, our concern primarily revolves around palm movement to the functional part of the object.
-Following this rationale, the IK problem is simplified to a chain of links from the tip of the functional finger to the robotic palm.
+Solving inverse kinematics (IK) for dexterous robotic grippers is complex due to the many joints involved.
+However, focusing on the reachability of the functional finger to the functional part of the object simplifies the IK problem to a chain of links from the tip of the functional finger to the robotic palm.

 For instance, considering the Shadow Hand Lite, as depicted in Fig. \ref{simplified_robot_model}, we set either the thumb or the index to the functional finger, with the palm serving as the end link.
 At each sampled point, we determine whether a kinematic solution exists for this simplified chain using MoveIt!'s IK solver and retain those instances where successful access is achieved, labeling them as "reachable."